core-wg/senml-versions/draft-ietf-core-senml-versions.md

 decimal numbers, e.g., 26 (0b11010, 0x1a) for a version that adds the
 "Secondary Units" feature ({{secondary-units}}).
 This is slightly unwieldy, but will be quickly memorized in practice.

+As a general observation, ending up over time with dozens of individually selectable optional extensions may lead to too many variants of what is supported by different implementations, reducing interoperability.
+So, in practice, it is still desirable to batch up extensions that are expected to be supported together into a single feature bit, leading to a sort of hybrid between completely independent extensions and a linear version scheme.
+This is also another reason why a space of 48 remaining feature codes should suffice for a while.

 ## Updating {{Section 4.4 of -senml}}